opensentiment/website/content/en/docs/project/contribute.md

 toc: true
 ---

-We are excited to welcome you to the OpenSentiment community!
+We are excited to welcome you to the Open Sentiment community!
 Being in the early phase of development, we need passionate contributors like you to help the project reach its full potential.
 There are several ways you can make an impact, and every contribution is valuable.

 ## Dataset Research
 [`opensentiment/datasources`](https://github.com/opensentiment/datasources)